Ankit1612230/meeting-intel/README.md

 * Made a User approval system so admin can approve and reject request
 * Performed 3 unit test and 1 integration test
 * Updatd the  llm model
+* updated the read me and added new test
 # 👨‍💻 Author

 **Ankit** Pokhariya